vpon-sdk/vpon-sdk.github.io/en/android/android-native.en.md

 # Prerequisites
 ---
 Please make sure you've imported Vpon SDK to your Xcode project.
-If not, please refer to our [Integration Guide]({{site.baseurl}}/android/integration-guide/) to finish your setting.
+If not, please refer to our [Integration Guide]({{site.baseurl}}/android/integration-guide/) to finish your setting.

 # Start To Implement Native Ad
 ---